Epokhe/bitdb/README.md

 ```

 ## Benchmarking/profiling

 Results are on BENCHMARKS.md

 I'm not doing these on my Mac so I don't wear down my ssd.

 Run on hetzner or somewhere else(remember to change TMPDIR as written in justfile)

 ```bash
 # Run all benchmarks
 just bench
 ```

 Profiling works by running benchmarks and opening a server.
 After running the profiler, just go to $HOST:1730

 ```bash
 # Profile Set
 just profile Benchmark_Set
 ```

-## Pull requests
-We include a clear description of the changes.